 - The lion statues outside the building are actually “foo dog” statues, also known as “lion dogs.”
 The one on the left is female, while the one on the right is male.

 - There are several hidden features in The Great Movie Ride.
-Glance at the hieroglyphs on the wall during the Egyptian section.
-You many notice several Hidden Mickeys and Star Wars characters mixed in with those designs – including Pharaoh Mickey, Slave Donald, R2-D2, and C-3PO.
+Take a glance at the hieroglyphs on the wall during the Egyptian section.
+You may notice several Hidden Mickeys and Star Wars characters mixed in with those designs – including Pharaoh Mickey, Slave Donald, R2-D2, and C-3PO.

 - Hollywood Studios used the front half of a real Lockheed airplane for the Casablanca sequence.
 You can find the rear half (of the same plane) along the banks of the Jungle Cruise at Magic Kingdom.

 - The car in the gangster shoot out sequence has a license plate number reading “021-429.”
 That number coincides with the date of the infamous Valentine’s Day Massacre – Feb.
 14th, 1929.